Benjamin Netanyahu: Second term

-Right-wing members of Netanyahu's governing coalition criticized his remarks for the creation of a Palestinian State, believing all of the land should come under Israeli sovereignty.
-Likud MK Danny Danon said Netanyahu went "against the Likud platform", MK Uri Orbach of Habayit Hayehudi said it had "dangerous implications".
+Right-wing members of Netanyahu's coalition criticized his remarks for the creation of a Palestinian State, believing all the land should come under Israeli sovereignty.
 Opposition party Kadima leader Tzipi Livni opined that Netanyahu did not really believe in the two-state solution and that his speech was a response to international pressure.
 Netanyahu's speech provoked mixed reaction internationally.
-The Palestinian National Authority rejected the conditions on a Palestinian State.
-Senior Palestinian official Saeb Erekat said that the speech had "closed the door to permanent status negotiations" due to Netanyahu's declarations on Jerusalem, refugees and settlements.
-Hamas spokesman Fawzi Barhoum said it was "racist" and called on Arab nations to "form stronger opposition".
+The Palestinian Authority rejected the conditions on a Palestinian State.
+Palestinian official Saeb Erekat said the speech had "closed the door to permanent status negotiations" due to Netanyahu's declarations on Jerusalem, refugees and settlements.
+Hamas said it was "racist" and called on Arab nations to "form stronger opposition".
 The Arab League dismissed the speech, declaring that "Arabs would not make concessions regarding issues of Jerusalem and refugees".
-The Czech Republic Foreign Minister Jan Kohout, whose country held the EU's presidency at the time, said "...this is a step in the right direction.
+The EU noted "...this is a step in the right direction.
 The acceptance of a Palestinian state was present there".
-President Obama's press secretary, Robert Gibbs, said the speech was an "important step forward".
+Obama's press secretary said the speech was an "important step forward".
 Obama said "this solution can and must ensure both Israel's security and the Palestinians' legitimate aspirations for a viable state".
 France praised the speech and called on Israel to cease building settlements in the West Bank.

-Three months after starting his term, Netanyahu remarked that his cabinet already had achieved several successes, such as the establishment of a working national unity government, and a broad consensus for a "two-state solution".
-A July 2009 survey by Ha'aretz found that most Israelis supported the Netanyahu government, giving him a personal approval rating of about 49 percent.
-Netanyahu has lifted checkpoints in the West Bank in order to allow freedom of movement and a flow of imports; a step that resulted in an economic boost in the West Bank.
-In 2009, Netanyahu welcomed the Arab Peace initiative (also known as the "Saudi Peace Initiative") and lauded a call by Bahrain's Crown Prince Salman bin Hamad bin Isa Al Khalifa to normalize relations with Israel.
+Three months after starting his term, Netanyahu remarked that his cabinet had established a working national unity government, and broad consensus for a "two-state solution".
+A July 2009 survey found most Israelis supported the government, giving Netanyahu an approval rating of 49 percent.
+Netanyahu lifted checkpoints in the West Bank to allow free movement and flow of imports; which resulted in an economic boost.
+In 2009, Netanyahu welcomed the Arab Peace initiative and lauded a call by Bahrain's Crown Prince to normalize relations with Israel.